 - Protecting lifting equipment from overload.
 When the pressure in the lifting cylinder reaches a preset value, the switch is activated to prevent the cylinder from extending further.

-- Signaling the emergency brake and brake line systems.
+- Emergency brake signal and brake line systems.
 The increase in system pressure that occurs when engaging the brake triggers the switch, which sends a signal warning to the operator that the brake has been activated.

-Mechanical pressure switches with galvanized or stainless steel case and wetted parts work well for most mobile machines.
-Different switching functions – normally open (NO), normally closed (NC), or change-over contact (single pole single throw, or SPST) – fit different applications.
-When selecting the appropriate mechanical pressure switch, consider adjustability of the switch point and switch hysteresis, current and voltage ratings, ingress protection, resistance to vibration and shock, and mounting and connectors.
+Mechanical pressure switches with galvanized or stainless steel cases work well for most off-road machinery.
+Different switching functions – normally open (NO), normally closed (NC), or change-over contact (Single Pole, Double Throw, or SPDT) –are used for most simple machine circuits.
+When selecting the appropriate mechanical pressure switch, consider adjustability of the switch point and switch hysteresis, current and voltage ratings, ingress protection, resistance to vibration and shock, and mounting to the process and electrical connectors.
 Bottom line, however, is service life and cost.
-A good, affordable standard unit should work for at least 1 million switching cycles.
-More expensive mechanical pressure switches should provide about 5 million switching cycles.
+The more switching cycles that are needed for an application will require a more expensive pressure switch due to the higher rating of the switch contact.

 WIKA has Mechanical Pressure Switches

 WIKA offers a complete line of mechanical pressure switches.
-The PSM01, a standard OEM mechanical pressure switch, has an on-site or at-the-factory adjustable switch point, and provides 1 million switching cycles.
-Other models feature adjustable hysteresis, continuous and precise adjustment of the switch point, high electrical ratings, and up to 5 million switching cycles.
+The PSM01, a standard OEM mechanical pressure switch, has an on-site or at-the-factory adjustable switch point, and will provide 1 million switching cycles or more.
+Other models feature adjustable hysteresis, continuous and precise adjustment of the switch point, high electrical ratings, and are rated to 5 million switching cycles or more.
 All WIKA’s mechanical pressure switches are compact, work well for a wide range of pressures, and have ingress protection IP67.
 They are vibration and shock resistant, in accordance with ISO 16750-3.

 Call WIKA’s experts today to learn more about reliable and low-cost mechanical pressure switches for your mobile machines.